saketkc/pysradb/docs/python-api-usage.rst

 Use Case 1: Fetch the metadata table (SRA-runtable)
 ===================================================

-The simplest use case of `pysradb` is when you apriopri know the SRA project ID (SRP) and would simply want to fetch the metadata associated with it.
+The simplest use case of `pysradb` is when you know the SRA project ID (SRP) and would simply want to fetch the metadata associated with it.
 This is generally reflected in the `SraRunTable.txt` that you get from NCBI's website.
 See an `example <https://www.ncbi.nlm.nih.gov/Traces/study/?acc=SRP098789>`_ of a SraRunTable.